pwbriggs/music-assistant.github.io/docs/player-support/google-cast.md

 My Chromecast speakers not auto detected or randomly unavailable
 - Make sure that your Cast enabled speakers are on the same network/subnet as your Music Assistant server.
-- Make sure that multicast traffic (more specific mDNS) can travel freely as that is used for the discovery of players.
+- Make sure that multicast traffic (more specifically mDNS) can travel freely as that is used for the discovery of players.